GarvMittal04/hr-workflow-designer/README.md

 End

-📝 Node Editing Panel
+📝 Configurable Node Editor

-Click any node to configure it.
+Selecting any node opens a form where you can configure that step.
-Every node type has its own form:
+Each type exposes the fields that actually matter:

-Start Node: title + metadata
+Start Node: title, metadata

 Task Node: title, description, assignee, due date

 Approval Node: approver role, auto-approve threshold

-Automated Node: select an action → dynamic parameter inputs
+Automated Node: action picker + dynamic input fields

-End Node: end message + summary flag
+End Node: summary toggle, final message

-⚙️ Simulation Panel
+⚙️ Workflow Simulation

-You can test the workflow by:
+You can test your workflow flow by:

-Validating the structure
+Running validations

-Serializing the graph into JSON
+Serializing the entire graph to JSON

-Sending it to a mock /simulate API
+Sending it to a mock /simulate endpoint

-Viewing a step-by-step execution log
+Viewing a simple step-by-step execution log

-This gives a feel for how the workflow would behave in a real system.
+This helps visualize how a workflow would behave in a real HR system.

-🧩 Architecture Overview
+🧩 Architecture at a Glance

-The project is intentionally structured to be modular, scalable, and easy to maintain.
+The project is split into clean, modular sections:

 src/
-  api/              # Fake API calls (automations + workflow simulation) components/
+  api/              # Mock API for automations + simulation components/
     canvas/         # React Flow canvas + node components forms/          # Node configuration forms
-    layout/         # Layout + sidebar
+    layout/         # Main layout + sidebar
-    panels/         # Config panel + simulation panel hooks/            # Zustand workflow store types/            # Strong TypeScript interfaces for all nodes utils/            # Validation + workflow serialization helpers App.tsx main.tsx
+    panels/         # Node config + simulation panels hooks/            # Zustand workflow store types/            # Node types + workflow interfaces utils/            # Validation + serialization helpers App.tsx
+  main.tsx

-React Flow handles the visual graph, while Zustand manages the global workflow state.
+React Flow handles graph rendering and interactions

+Zustand keeps workflow state centralized and predictable

-All node logic is kept separate from canvas rendering for clarity and scalability.
+Node logic stays separate from UI for long-term maintainability

-🔌 Mock API Endpoints
+🔌 Mock API Layer

-The app uses a tiny local mock API layer:

 GET /automations

-Returns available automated actions (e.g., “Send Email”, “Generate Document”).
+Returns available automated actions (like "Send Email" or "Generate Document") along with their parameters.
-The parameters in the response dynamically generate form inputs.

 POST /simulate

-Receives the serialized workflow and returns a simple execution log.
+Takes the serialized workflow and returns a mock execution trace.

-This keeps the app lightweight while still demonstrating data flow and testing behavior.
+This keeps the project lightweight while still showing realistic data flow.

-🚀 Getting Started
+🚀 Running the Project

-Install dependencies
+Install dependencies:

 npm install

-Start the dev server
+Start the dev server:

 npm run dev

-Then open:
+Open the app:

 http://localhost:5173

-You’ll see the full workflow builder with canvas, sidebar, and configuration panels.
+You'll see the canvas, sidebar, configuration panel, and simulation panel ready to use.

-✔ What’s Completed (within the assignment timebox)
+✔ What’s Done (Within the Time Limit)

-Visual drag-and-drop workflow canvas
+Drag-and-drop workflow builder

-Custom React Flow node components
+Custom React Flow nodes

-Full configuration forms for all node types
+Full configuration forms

-Dynamic automated-node parameters
+Dynamic automated-step parameters

-Centralized state management via Zustand
+Zustand-based global state

-Workflow serialization + simulation
+Workflow validation + simulation

-Validation: missing start/end, orphan nodes, cycle detection
+Clean serialization to JSON

+Cycle detection, orphan detection, start/end validation

-Modular, production-friendly project structure
+Modular and extendable project structure

-Everything needed for the assignment is implemented.
+Everything required for the assignment is implemented.

-➕ What I Would Add With More Time
+➕ What I’d Add With More Time

-This section is useful for interviewers:

-Undo / Redo

-Import & export workflows as JSON
+Undo/Redo

+Workflow import/export (JSON)

-Auto-layout for cleaner workflows
+Auto-layout for cleaner graphs

-Visual error indicators on nodes
+Error indicators directly on nodes

-A small library of pre-built workflow templates
+A small library of templates

-Persisting workflows to a backend
+Persistence + versioning on a backend

-Richer UI with animations and drag handles
+More polished UI/UX and interactions

 💡 Final Thoughts

-This project intentionally balances speed and structure.
+This project was intentionally built to show strong fundamentals:
-The goal wasn’t to build a full-featured enterprise workflow engine, but to show:

-Strong understanding of React Flow
+Comfort with React Flow

-Clean component & state architecture
+Clean state and component architecture

-Dynamic configuration-driven forms

-Practical workflow reasoning
+Practical understanding of workflow design

-Ability to build something scalable under time constraints
+Ability to ship a meaningful feature set under tight time constraints

-If you're reviewing this project, thank you for taking the time to go through it!
+If you're reviewing this project, thanks for taking a look!